mandeepv/implementation-plan-zapra/IMPLEMENTATION_PLAN.md

 import { extractAudio, replaceAudio, extractThumbnail, getVideoDuration, syncAudioToVideo, getAudioDuration } from './ffmpeg';
 import { transcribeAudio } from './whisper';
 import { generateVoice } from './elevenlabs';
-import { getPlanLimits } from '../../src/config/pricing'; // Import from main app
-import fs from 'fs';
+import { getPlanLimits } from './config'; // Use local worker config import fs from 'fs';
 import path from 'path';
 import os from 'os';